Jsos17/CalculatorApp/dokumentointi/arkkitehtuuri.md

 MathDatabase provides a database connection and Expression class provides a Java encapsulation for the expressions stored in the SQL Expression table.

+## Package structure

+The only class in the package calculatorapp.ui is the CalculatorAppUi and it uses classes from the packages calculatorapp.logic and calculatorapp.dao.

 **Package diagram**

 ![package diagram](https://github.com/Jsos17/CalculatorApp/blob/master/dokumentointi/calculatorapp_package_diagram_new.jpg)